epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **SPI**: Serial Peripheral Interface, a synchronous serial communication interface specification used for short-distance communication.

+- **Sprite**:  A computer graphic that may be moved on-screen and otherwise manipulated as a single entity.

 - **STB**: A Wishbone bus signal.

 - **Stderr**: Standard Error.
 Name of the file object in the Standard C library associated with the standard error device.